 Some people may find the idea of having a smaller wedding with fewer guests hard to wrap their heads around, but if you really take the time to consider all the benefits of it, and who you really want to spend the day with, then the decision may easier than you thought.

-Just because you are having a smaller wedding doesn’t mean having a planner for it is any less important!
+Having a planner is no less important for small weddings!
 Feel free to contact us with any questions or to book a consultation.

 Cover Photo Credit: Vick Photography